evancpark-png/park-evan-portfolio/README.md

 (Photo of holes in wood)

-After this we glued our sanded pieces into the wood and applied a glue accelerant.
+After this we sanded our pieces to increase surface area and the glued them into the hole using super glue.

 (Brass piece going into wood)